mintedreward/heartmail/sbw-specs/sbw-2001-simplified-paymail.md

 # SBW 2001: Simplified Paymail

-Simplified paymail is the same thing as paymail but simpler in a backwards-compatible way.
+Simplified paymail is the same thing as paymail but simpler in a backwards compatible way.

 **Names**: [name]@[domain], for instance name@example.com.
 Names are compatible with email addresses.